UCLL-introproject/student-challenges/security-challenges/02-encryption/03-rsa/description.md

 ## Question

-RSA is still very much in use today, but for newer systems, a different, more efficient approach is preferred.
+RSA is still very much in use today, but it is being phased out as it has many weaknesses.
+These days, a different, more efficient and robust approach is preferred.
 What is this alternative called?